craigs/launchly-error-pages/README.md

 Visit google.com/analytics to check your 404 errors under Content > Events > Overview and you will see "Error" under the "Event Category" section.
 Drill down and see if you can fix any errors up by adding links to other items.
 If you have removed a product and it has been replaced by a new product, add the old links to your new item to solve the 404 errors.
 Your customers will love you for it.

+### Don't forget, it's a great marketing opportunity.

+Remember, your customer is looking at this page.
+I like to think of it as if someone walked in to your shop and didn't know where to go.
+You can either let them wander around and watch them walk out, of offer some help.
+Give them avenues to follow you on social media, and put some love in to it.
+I have even seen people use videos to great effect even inviting them in to the real store instead of being online.
+Want to know how to make custom 404 error pages in launch.ly?
+I created a github project and posted an article at http://dev.launch.ly/blog/how-to-make-a-custom-404-page-in-launch-ly